liferay/liferay-docs/develop/tutorials/articles/100-tooling/02-liferay-ide/04-managing-module-projects-with-liferay-ide.markdown

 You can also access various Gradle build operations intended for Liferay module projects.
-Right-click your module project and select *Liferay* &rarr; *Gradle* and then the build command you'd like to execute.
+Right-click your module project and select *Liferay* &rarr; *Gradle* and then the build command you want to execute.

 ![Figure 4: You can execute build operations by right-clicking the Gradle project in the Project Explorer.](../../../images/gradle-build-operations.png)